jessepav/libgdx-wiki-old/Project-Setup-Gradle.md

 # Additional reading on LibGDX projects

 This section provides additional information regarding:
-* how to create a project from the command line, without the wizard.
+* How to create a project from the command line, without the wizard.
 * The structure of a libGDX project.
 * What is Gradle